khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 Having a drawing here is a great idea --- it gets the point across really well, without a lot of words

-## Main copy
+## Body copy

-Software engineers use design patterns
-One great way to structure a sales pitch is to use a sales pattern: Pain Dream Fix[^hoy].
-The copy is broken into (roughly) three parts.
+### (Aside: Pains and Dreams)

+Software engineers use design patterns to structure code.
+Copywriters, too, have a handful of ways to structure a pitch .
+One of those is called "Pain Dream Fix"[^hoy].
+It consists in breaking the copy is broken into (roughly) three parts.

+1.
 The first one sets the stage.
-Here it is:
+Its role is to make the reader realize that he has a deep pain.
+The second part is about showing the reader how life could be without this problem.
+The final part, the fix, is actually presenting the product you're selling.

+Here's the pain part:

 <img src="/images/workshop_teardown/2.png" class="img-responsive" />

+The text quickly segues

 It's great because it's really well researched.
 A lot of these things are problems that young, inexperienced freelancer meet.
 They don't have a sales pipeline yet and/or they lack the discipline to look for jobs periodically.